edoardopilla/ecb_sma_dashboard/README.md

    ```

-   (Assuming that chromedriver.exe is mvoed to C:/Users/YOUR_NAME)
+   (Assuming that chromedriver.exe is moved to C:/Users/YOUR_NAME)

 6) Run the file app.py from terminal or from your preferred IDE.